Identification Guide to Snake Tracks in Dirt, Sand, and More

 A snake track is seen here on a sand dune in Death Valley.

-The movement called sidewinding is unique to snakes.
-Sidewinding creates individual tracks perpendicular to the direction the snake is moving.
-The tracks are straight segments that slope.
+Sidewinding creates individual tracks that are perpendicular to the direction the snake is moving.
+These tracks appear as straight, slanted segments.
 Therefore, it is easy to identify these tracks, but they are rare because not many snakes can make them.
-The species that use this movement only use it on loose sand; for example, the desert.
-However, some caenophidian species sidewind on even surfaces.
-The reason why desert snakes use this locomotion is to ensure minimal contact with the hot sand.
+Species that use this movement do so only on loose sand, such as in deserts.
+However, sidewinding is primarily used by certain viper species, such as sidewinder rattlesnakes and desert adders.
+Desert snakes use this locomotion to minimize contact with the hot sand.
 Snake species that use sidewinding include:

 • The Homalopsine family of snakes native to Southeast Asia